-Crafting one-of-a-kind villa vacations is Mara Solomon’s way of sharing, directly and personally, the insights she has gained from her long love affair with Italy.
-Preparation is her mantra, and there is no limit to the number of hours she’ll spend on the phone organizing your trip.
-For two decades she has been hand-picking the most authentic and magical homes in Italy, inspecting them seasonally, and using her fluent Italian to strengthen her close relationships with the property owners.
+For two decades Mara has been hand-picking the most atmospheric and magical homes in Italy, inspecting them seasonally, and using her fluent Italian to strengthen her close relationships with the property owners.
 It’s those relationships that translate into special entrée and experiences for you.
-With a focus on helping large families and small groups, Mara will build you an itinerary based on a property matched to your group’s unique set of interests, preferences, and energy levels.
+With a focus on helping large families and small groups, Mara crafts one-of-a-kind villa vacations based on a property matched to your group’s unique set of interests, preferences, and energy levels.
 The result is a carefully calibrated itinerary that eliminates nasty surprises and maximizes relaxation and engagement.
 All of Mara’s homes have at least four bedrooms, ensuite baths, a private pool or descent to the sea (or both), and local staff included or available; most have air conditioning in the bedrooms, some throughout the house.
 Her properties are sprinkled throughout Tuscany, Lake Como, the Amalfi and Cilento Coast, and Umbria, with a small selection of apartments in Rome, Florence, and Venice.
 Mara helps Italy first-timers make the most of their experience and guides returning travelers to lesser-known points of interest and people embedded in local culture.
 All guests have the benefit of being brought into Mara’s personal circle of friends and colleagues, from chefs and winemakers to artisans and farmers.
 Smaller families or groups needing smaller homes and less elaborate arrangements should Ask Wendy instead.

 Where to Rent